monero-project/monero-site/knowledge-base/user-guides/Restoring your Monero Account.md

 - Hit enter again and you will be prompted for the 25 word electrum style mnemonic seed.  (maybe remove the word electrum from simplewallet.exe, as it may cause confusion).

-### Website: www.monerowallet.com using a 13 word mnemonic